 My son just finished his first year at wright middle as a 6th grader.
 He finished with straight A's!
 His teachers were very good with keeping me informed with my son's progress and also where he needed to work more.
 The staff was always helpful whenever I had questions.
 I am very pleased with the school and my son enjoyed his first year and wants to return for 7th.

 Orville Wright Engineering And Design Magnet is a public middle school in Los Angeles.
-The principal of Orville Wright Engineering And Design Magnet is Dana Perryman, who can be contacted at firstname.lastname@example.org.
-786 students attend Orville Wright Engineering And Design Magnet and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+The principal of Orville Wright Engineering And Design Magnet is Dana Perryman, whose e-mail is firstname.lastname@example.org.
+786 children attend Orville Wright Engineering And Design Magnet and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
 3% of the Orville Wright Engineering And Design Magnet students have "limited English proficiency."
-66% of the 786 students here get reduced lunch prices.
+66% of the 786 students here are paying reduced lunch prices.
 The student to teacher ratio at Orville Wright Engineering And Design Magnet is 18:1.
 Visitation Elementary School is one of the nearest middle schools.

 - Computer arts

 - Theater drama

 - Video film production

 |Students eligible for free or reduced-price lunch program||66%||75%|